The national medical examiner system

 - improve the quality of mortality data.

-Medical examiner offices in England are hosted by acute trusts (and a small number of specialist trusts).
+Medical examiner offices in England are based at acute trusts (and a small number of specialist trusts).
 They are staffed by a team of medical examiners, supported by medical examiner officers.

 The role of these offices is to examine deaths to:

 - agree the proposed cause of death and the overall accuracy of the medical certificate of cause of death (MCCD) with the doctor completing it

-- discuss the cause of death with the next of kin/informant and establish if they have questions or any concerns with care before death
+- discuss the cause of death with bereaved people and establish if they have questions or any concerns with care before death

 - act as a medical advice resource for the local coroner

-- inform the selection of cases for further review under local mortality arrangements and contribute to other clinical governance procedures.
+- identify cases for further review under local mortality arrangements and contribute to other clinical governance processes.